Helicopter Links

 CH: Cargo Helicopter

-Coaxil Rotor (or Contra-rotating co-axial rotor): A rotor system utilizing two rotors turning in opposite directions on the same centerline.
+Coaxial Rotor (or Contra-rotating co-axial rotor): A rotor system utilizing two rotors turning in opposite directions on the same centerline.
 This system is used to eliminate the need for a tail rotor. —Rotorcraft Flying Handbook, U.S. Department of Transportation.
 2000, p.
 G-2

 Collective Pitch Control: The control for changing the pitch of all the rotor blades in the main rotor system equally and simultaneously and, consequently, the amount of lift or thrust being generated. —Rotorcraft Flying Handbook, U.S. Department of Transportation.
 2000, p.
 G-2